Sudeepam97/markdown_notes/cplusplus.md

 }
 ```
 * If the function A (main), that calls the function B (function_name), is written before B, we need to declare B first.
 Do this using `int function_name(std::string);`
+* Note that it is not necessery to catch the value that is returned by a function.
+* If there is no catch, an inbuilt data type just stays there, ignored, and an object is destroyed.

 # Conditional Statements